-The hand brake lever 1 is mounted on the right side of the handlebar.
-The basic position of the handbrake lever can be changed in 4 steps (see Maintenance work on chassis and engine).
+The hand brake lever is mounted on the right side of the handlebar.

 IF THE RESISTANCE IN THE HAND BRAKE LEVER OR FOOT BRAKE PEDAL FEELS "SPONGY" (NOT ENOUGH RESISTANCE), THIS IS AN INDICATION THAT SOMETHING IS WRONG WITH THE BRAKE SYSTEM.
 DON'T RIDE YOUR MOTORCYCLE ANYMORE WITHOUT FIRST HAVING THE BRAKE SYSTEM LOOKED OVER BY A KTM DEALER.